yogdogz/apollo/_posts/2018-06-12-writelikeyoutalk.md

 layout: post
 title:  "Write Like You Talk"
 author: admin
-categories: [ Jekyll, tutorial ]
+categories: [ visual ]
-image: assets/images/16.jpg
+image: assets/images/avatar.png
 ---
 Here's a simple trick for getting more people to read what you write: write in spoken language.